Guitar Basics: How To Get Started Playing Guitar

 Guitar Pick In Use

-You can find out how to hold a pick here: how to hold a guitar pick.
+You can find out how to hold a pick on this page: how to hold a guitar pick.

 Examples Of Basic Guitar Chord Symbols: